blee5/MKS65C-FinalProject/README.md

 # ganache

-ganache is a simple web server written in C.
+ganache is a simple static web server written in C for the Systems Level Programming class at Stuyvesant High School.
+It (attempts to) implement HTTP/1.1.
-By default, it will listen to port 80 (used for HTTP port).
-Note that ports under 1024 are privileged and require root permissions.

-Run the server in the commandline by:
-`./ganache <port>`
+Currenty WIP